 Having a deep and comprehensive knowledge of how to best provide behavioral health treatment services over the course of a few decades has prepared me to bring my very best to first responder only treatment.
 There is certainly something noble and necessary in our desire to address the very real mental health and addiction problems that permeate the public safety profession.
 The risks taken, the tragedies witnessed and the relentless need for presence around the clock create the recipe that results in post-traumatic stress, anxiety, depression, and the need to self-medicate with alcohol, substances, and many other unhealthy behaviors.
 We have built a program that also understands the effects of a public safety career on the family and address the entire system so healing can begin.
 Please contact us – we know how to help.

 CONFIDENTIAL.
 TRUSTED.
 EFFECTIVE.

-First Responder Wellness by Simple Recovery understands the need to treat sensitive issues in a setting that is conducive to creating and holding trust and confidentiality.
+First Responder Wellness understands the need to treat sensitive issues in a setting that is conducive to creating and holding trust and confidentiality.
 Our programs exclusively treat First Responders, so from the moment treatment begins, our patients know they are with others who have lived and experienced the same life.

 Our professional treatment team is composed of culturally competent clinicians who have extensive experience working with First Responders and their families.
 Some have even been first responders earlier in their careers, while others come from first responder and military family backgrounds.